spotlightpa/poor-richard/content/berks/_index.md

-dek = "Join our historic effort to invigorate local news." image = "2023/09/01jf-h6pe-1sks-18dz.jpeg" signupHed = "Join our Berks mailing list " signupDek = "Sign up to receive a weekly review of articles from Spotlight PA and occasional updates about our planning project in Berks County" gaCategory = "newsletters:berks" gaForm = "newsletters:berks-full" hiddenField = "newsletter/berks-county-hidden.html"
+dek = "Join our historic effort to invigorate local news." image = "2023/09/01jf-h6pe-1sks-18dz.jpeg" signupHed = "Join our Berks mailing list " signupDek = "Sign up to receive a weekly review of articles from Spotlight PA and updates about our new reporting bureau in Reading and Berks County" gaCategory = "newsletters:berks" gaForm = "newsletters:berks-full" hiddenField = "newsletter/berks-county-hidden.html"